 Sec.
 4143P Disqualification of Directors and Officers.
 The following regulations shall govern the disqualification of pawnshop directors and officers.
-(Circular No. 656 dated 02 June 2009)

 § 4143P.1 Persons disqualified from becoming directors.
-Without prejudice to specific provisions of law prescribing
+Without prejudice to specific provisions of law prescribing disqualifications for directors/trusteees, the following are disqualified from becoming directors of pawnshops: